cs1302uga/cs1302-tutorials/algo-analysis.md

      ```

      However, this will make formally establishing a complexity class (covered later) a little
-     tricker.
+     trickier.
 Instead, we'll let `k` denote an upper bound instead of an equality -- that is,
      we'll express it as some value (assumed to be an integer) less than or equal to
      the logarithm plus one: